Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 3

 Heat vs. Knicks: Odds, spread, over/under and other Vegas lines - Eastern Conference Semifinals Game 3

-In Game 3 of the second round of the NBA Playoffs, the Miami Heat will be looking for a win against New York Knicks.
+The Miami Heat and the New York Knicks will go head to head in Game 3 of the second round of the NBA Playoffs.

-In this article, you will see the spread and odds across multiple sportsbooks for the Heat vs. Knicks matchup.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Heat vs. Knicks matchup.

 Heat vs. Knicks Game Info